Skip navigation

 Credits

-Idea + Artistic direction Christian Watty Production euro-scene Leipzig Support Weiterdenken – Heinrich-Böll-Stiftung Sachsen
+Idea + Artistic direction Christian Watty Production euro-scene Leipzig Cooperation Weiterdenken – Heinrich-Böll-Stiftung Sachsen, Land in Sicht e.
+V.

 Main Supporters